Devashish-Rajput/Jarvis-AI-App-Opener-Python/README.md

 <h1># Jarvis-AI-App-Opener-Python</h1>

-This is simple script to open by speaking directly.
+This is simple script to open apps by speaking directly.
 In order to use the script, you must install the required packages.